SichangHe/JSphere/sketch.md

 - [ ] Manually check out the JS in a few websites.
 - [ ] How to go from browser APIs to intent?
+    - Only need to check most used APIs, which [contribute to most API calls](literature.html#-browser-feature-usage-on-the-modern-web-2016-imc).

 ## Survey methods